sugandha7677/HackerRank-Automation/README.md

 # HackerRank Automation

 # Description
-HackerRank automation is an automation project build using
+This is an automation project build using Node.js library 'Puppeteer'.If you wish to practice promises and async/await functions of JavaScript, then will project is best for you.